Fincer/dxvk-wine-autobuilder/README.md

 ### Force/Lock package versions: How-to (git commit)

-Take a look on `updatewine.sh`.
-You can find above variables listed there.

 Each variable applies values which must be match package git commit tree.
 The value format is as follows:

 - **A)** 40 characters long commit hash.
 Use this if you want this commit to be the latest to be used in package compilation, not anything after it.